Introducing: Vesperteen and his crew

 “I like that I’m very comfortable with them now, yet they are still so fresh and new to so many people,” he said.
 And that they were!
 I drove down to the Radio Room in Greenville, SC last December to see the band I thought wouldn’t be in the South any time soon, and witnessed a handful of people dancing hard to his songs.
 I’m not sure how many people were familiar with Vesperteen before the show, but that didn’t stop them from enjoying his seven-song set (plus a mini-Dream On cover).

 “It’s been awesome to see how many people are connecting with just the few songs I’ve put out so far,” commented Rigsby.
-“The crowds at the shows are their for that reason, and they love to sing along and feel a whole new sort of connection with the music they’ve been listening to in a more personal setting previously.”
+“The crowds at the shows are there for that reason, and they love to sing along and feel a whole new sort of connection with the music they’ve been listening to in a more personal setting previously.”

 Photo by Jared Heveron

-Greenville was one of the final stops in the 2016 after a short tour through the Southern states of America, which is a pretty sweet deal as Rigsby and touring multi-instrumentalist Andrew Lee are from Ohio.
+Greenville was one of the final stops in the 2016 tour after a short run through the Southern states of America, which is a pretty sweet deal as Rigsby and touring multi-instrumentalist Andrew Lee are from Ohio.
 The various cities in Florida and Texas offered a contrasting view of December for the Ohio boys, alongside some cultural energy.